Functions and Responsibilities of Boar ...

 Companies usually hold an annual general meeting (AGM) within a certain period after the end of their financial year.
 The primary purpose of an AGM is to present shareholders with a company’s annual audited financial statements, provide an overview of a company’s performance over the year, and address any shareholder concerns.

-It is also possible for a company or its shareholders to convene extraordinary general meetings (EGMs) within the year.
+A company or its shareholders can also convene extraordinary general meetings (EGMs) within the year.
 This should happen whenever significant resolutions requiring shareholder approval are proposed.

 Proxy voting allows shareholders who cannot attend a general meeting to authorize someone else to vote on their behalf.
 It is the most common form of investor participation in meetings.
 Minority shareholders tend to use proxy voting in an attempt to increase their influence in companies.

-Shareholder activism can be done by direct corporate engagement and stewardship to encourage corporate action, forcing management using proxy fights, proposing shareholder resolutions, and publicly disclosing the issues of contention.
+Shareholder activism involves directly engaging with a company to encourage action, using proxy fights to pressure management, proposing shareholder resolutions, and publicly highlighting issues of concern.

 Shareholders can also employ lawsuits.
 One common type is shareholder derivative lawsuits.
 Shareholder derivative lawsuits are legal actions brought by one or more shareholders against the board of directors, management, or controlling shareholders.
 The plaintiff shareholder in these actions is deemed to be acting on behalf of the company in lieu of its directors and officers who have failed to act appropriately in the interest of the firm and its shareholders.

 Corporate takeovers are scenarios in which shareholders of a company hire and fire management to achieve better resource utilization.
 They can be pursued through a proxy contest where shareholders are persuaded to vote for a group seeking a controlling position on a company’s board.
 Alternatively, a tender offer strategy can be employed.
-In this case, shareholders sell their interests directly to the group seeking control of a company.
+In this case, shareholders sell their interests directly to the group seeking company control.
 Lastly, a hostile takeover can be resorted to.
 This refers to an attempt one company makes to acquire another company without the consent of the company’s management.

 Creditors use many mechanisms to protect their interests in a company.
 These include:

-Company shareholders elect a board of directors to provide oversight to a company.
-A board of directors appoints the top management of a company, is held accountable by shareholders, and is responsible for the overall governance of a company.
+Company shareholders elect a board of directors to provide oversight.
+The board appoints the top management, is held accountable by shareholders, and is responsible for the overall governance of the company.

-Other committees include governance committees, risk committees, investment committees, and other industry-specific committees.
+Other committees include risk committees, investment committees, and other industry-specific committees.

-By managing employee relationships, employers may make sure that their staff members can act in the business’s best interests, meet their obligations to the organization, and have the requisite motivation to serve in their roles efficiently.
+By managing employee relationships, employers can ensure that their staff members act in the business’s best interests, meet their obligations to the organization, and have the requisite motivation to serve in their roles efficiently.

 The rights of employees are primarily secured through labor laws.
 Labor laws define the standards for employees’ rights and responsibilities.
 The laws cover working hours, pension plans, hiring and firing practices, and vacation and leave entitlements.
 Unions seek to influence certain matters that affect employees’ well-being in their jobs.